Lara-km/Wastewater-Treatment-Model/README.md

 ### 5.3 Code Limitations

-1. Code is very responsive to system parameters
+1. Code is very responsive to system parameters.

-2. To effectivly use this code for different Areas within the UK or elsewhere, the system parameters must be changed according to specific data available
+2. To effectively use this code for different areas within the UK or elsewhere, the system parameters must be changed according to specific data available.

-3. The Newton-Raphson Method increases the sensitivity of the code due to the decay terms present
+3. The Newton-Raphson method increases the sensitivity of the code due to the decay terms present.

 ## 6.0 Repository Structure

-code.py - Main script: runs the program and produces all outputs aswell as running all the definitions.
+code.py - Main script: runs the program and produces all outputs as well as running all the definitions.

 README.md - Documentation (this file)